vishvananda/sdxl-breeder/README.md

 ### What?

-Let's desconstruct what happens when you send a prompt to SDXL (Turbo):
+Let's deconstruct what happens when you send a prompt to SDXL (Turbo):

 ```python
     images = pipeline(prompt)